How to Enable or Disable Text and Image Generation for Apps in Windows 11

 Option 6Turn Text and Image Generation On or Off for Everyone in Local Group Policy Editor

-Windows 11 Pro, Enterprise, and Education users can turn text and image generation on or off for everyone using the Local Group Policy Editor, which requires administrator access.
+Windows 11 Pro, Enterprise, and Education users can turn text and image generation on or off for everyone using the Local Group Policy Editor, but you’ll need administrator rights.

 - Open the Local Group Policy Editor by typing